 Sit down with your partner and make a list of what is most important to you, and decide on a budget.
 We recommend shared docs in the cloud or google sheets so there is a place to collaborate.

 Buy your wedding dress!
 Many designer wedding dresses have at least a 6 month lead time, but you have options.
-Anomalie Collection gowns have a delivery timeline of 10 weeks from purchase – buy today and receive it in time for alterations.
+Certain dress styles at Anomalie can be done in a shorter amount of time – talk to your stylists to see if your dress idea can be done within your timeline!
 Alternatively, shop vintage or do a search for bridal boutiques that sell gowns off-the-rack, meaning they are ready to take home immediately.

 Draw up a guest list to give your guests as much time as possible to plan to attend and so you can order your invitations.
 Remember, a smaller guest list means an easier wedding.
 Keeping it intimate might be the best way to guarantee pulling off your wedding without a hitch.
 Send electronic save-the-dates to give your guests the heads up.